 Because Christianity proclaims that Christ is consubstantial with the Father, it is the most compassionate religion on the face of the earth.
-God personally entered our human condition and experienced it for Himself.
-This means that whatever I experience personally, God has personally experienced it as well.
-He experienced for Himself all that human life can mean: the joys of family life; the sweetness of human love and friendship; but also the ordeal of flight from a tyrant; the sadness of bereavement; the anguish of rejection by his friends; the grief of betrayal; the agony of psychological terror; the pang of acute physical pain, and even the trauma of human death by crucifixion.
+Our Faith affirms that God personally entered our human condition and experienced it for Himself.
+This means that whatever I experience personally, God has experienced personally as well.
+He experienced for Himself all that human life can mean: the joys of family life; the sweetness of human love and friendship; but also the ordeal of flight from a tyrant; the sadness of bereavement; the anguish of rejection by friends; the grief of betrayal; the agony of psychological terror; the pang of acute physical pain, and even the trauma of death by crucifixion.

 There are many modern Ariuses today who, to make Christianity more acceptable to the modern sceptical mind, are prepared to water it down by artfully and deceptively denying the true divinity of Jesus.
+But

-But Christianity, Catholicism, is as it is, or it is nothing at all.
+Christianity, Catholicism, is as it is, or it is nothing at all.

-20. THE HOLY SPIRIT
+22. Creed: THE HOLY SPIRIT

-(This chapter is a continuation of our exploration of key articles of the Nicene Creed.
-If you want to continue the analysis of the Mass Liturgy, skip to Chapter 27)
+This chapter continues our exploration of key articles of the Nicene Creed.)

 The third part of the Creed deals with the Third Person of the Blessed Trinity, the Holy Spirit.
-It is common usage in theological language to speak of the First, Second and Third Persons of the Blessed Trinity, but we need to keep carefully in mind that this sequence does not imply in any way whatsoever that the Second and Third Persons are in any way inferior to the First.
+It is common usage in theological language to speak of the First, Second and Third Persons of the Blessed Trinity, but we need to keep carefully in mind that this sequence does not imply in any way whatsoever that the Second and Third Persons are inferior to the First.